History of Thai money: Sukhothai Kingdom (13th–15th centuries)

 The Sukhothai Kingdom was founded after the joint efforts and armies of Poh Khun (King) Pah Muang and Poh Khun (King) Bang Klang Hao successfully dislodged the Khmer from holding on the administrative powers over the territories of Suvarnaphumi.
 Poh Khun Bang Klang Hao ascended the throne of the Sukhothai Kingdom under a new title and name: King Sri Intharathit.

 The pinnacle of political and administrative power, and the development of the Sukhothai Kingdom, was reached during the reign of King Ramkhamhaeng.
 This kingdom's territory was extended to cover the entire length of the Malaysian Peninsula.
 The initiation of the Thai alphabet and its inscription into stone.
 Besides, the people of Sukhothai made ceramics which were considered to be of high quality and known as sangkalok.
 Sangkalok was an important component of exports.

 The medium of exchange used in this kingdom varied, but the type of money originated in Sukhothai was "pod duang" or "bullet money".
 It was in circulation for 600 years.
 It was round-shaped, with long, sharp and pointed tips of legs, and a large hole between the legs.
 It had marks to show the origin, as few as one and as many as seven marks have been found stamped into Sukhothai pod duang.
 The marks most often found are lion, elephant, conch, Dharma Wheel, lotus, rabbit and ratchawat (a pyramid of dots).

 Additionally, it was found that Sukhothai used a hard mixture of many low value metals, such as tin, lead and zinc, to produce a shape resembling pod duang, but of larger size, they were called different names, such as "pod duang chin", ngern kub, ngern khub, or ngern kook.
 Cowrie shells or bia were also used as small change in the Sukhothai Kingdom.

-Ayutthaya Kingdom (1350–1767)
+Ayutthaya Kingdom (1351–1767)

-The establishment of the Kingdom of Ayutthaya was in 1350 A.D.
-Due to the geographical location with the junction of four main rivers, namely, Chao Phraya, Noi, Lop Buri, and Pa Sak, Ayudhaya had become then the centre of commerce, communication, economics and administration.
+The establishment of the Kingdom of Ayutthaya was in 1351 A.D.
+Due to the geographical location with the junction of four main rivers, namely, Chao Phraya, Noi, Lop Buri, and Pa Sak, Ayutthaya had become then the centre of commerce, communication, economics and administration.

 The main Ayutthaya money remained pod duang as in the Sukhothai period, but with some modifications.
 The coins later became more compact, with shorter and wider apart legs, and with smaller and less deep notch marks.
 They also made the rice grains pattern instead.
 Pod Duang of the period bore only two marks.
 On the top was the chakra, which was the kingdom mark, and in the front was the reign marks, which varied in design, such as the Pum Khao Bin, Ratchawat, Elephant and Conch Shell marks.